yuantn/MI-AOD/README.md

 - **log_nohup**: Log folder for storing log output on each GPU temporarily.

-- **mmdet**: The core code folder for MIAL, including intermidiate training code, object detectors and detection heads and active learning dataset establishment.
+- **mmdet**: The core code folder for MI-AOD, including intermidiate training code, object detectors and detection heads and active learning dataset establishment.

-  - **apis**: The inner training, test and calculating uncertainty code folder of MIAL.
+  - **apis**: The inner training, test and calculating uncertainty code folder of MI-AOD.

     - **\_\_init\_\_.py**: Some function initialization in the current folder.